f5devcentral/kojot-acme/README.md

 | f5_acme_config_state   | Stores the compressed and encoded contents of all "config*" files in /shared/acme                                                                |
 | f5_acme_dnsapi_state   | Stores the compressed and encoded contents of the /shared/acme/dnsapi folder                                                                     |

-While account state is always read from and pushed back to iFile (in an HA environment), the ```--save``` command-line option enables the utility script to read from local config files, then pushing all config state up to iFiles on completion.
+While account state is always read from and pushed back to iFile (in an HA environment), the ```--local``` command-line option enables the utility script to read from local config files, then pushing all config state up to iFiles on completion.
 In Standalone environments, account and config state are always stored locally in the /shared/acme folder.

 ```
-./f5acmehandler.sh --save
+./f5acmehandler.sh --local
 ```

 <br />